As one of the wettest cities in Thailand with the rainy season lasting eight months of each year, our three-day stay in Ranong was no exception!

 After being spoilt in Khao Lak for five weeks in wonderful accommodation but also an abundance of multi-style accommodation on offer, Ranong is a little different.

-Not many ‘Falangs’ (foreigners) hang around Ranong for any length of time, but if you need some accommodation, Nalin Place offers a clean double room at around B477/night (no breakfast).
+Not many ‘Falangs’ (foreigners) hang around Ranong for any length of time, but if you need some accommodation the Nalin Place offers a clean double room at around B477/night (no breakfast).

 For the best coffee in town, visit the Together coffee shop on the main road.